CodePartnersMD/MD301-guide/curriculum/05-deployment/FACILITATOR.md

 ## How do I prep for today?

 - Prepare a 10-15 demonstration to introduce the topic of today's code challenges.
 - Create a sample application or your own portfolio that you can deploy along with students.
+You can create your own version of the portfolio, or use the starter code.
+- Add the workshop materials (`server.js`, `.eslintrc.json`, and `.gitignore` files) to the daily folder in the lecture repository.
+Students will pull their upstream remote, then move the files into their portfolio repository.

 ## What changed from the previous class?